-Jay Edward’s filmmaking career began when he wrote, directed, and edited a trio of short science fiction films, known collectively as The Monster Trilogy (1998-2000).
-The Monster Trilogy has been shown at film festivals from Liverpool, England to Ontario, Canada, garnering enthusiastic reviews, including, “One of the funniest and most loving salutes to Z-grade films ever made… There is no blood or gore, just an audience in stitches.
-And rightly so!” (filethirteen.com).
+Jay writes, directs, and edits award-winning short films, music videos, and webseries.
+The Monster Trilogy (1998-2000) is a short films series and, according to filethirteen, “One of the funniest and most loving salutes to Z-grade films ever made… There is no blood or gore, just an audience in stitches!”

 Jay partnered with Dad’s Garage Theater to direct and edit several short films, including a music video for a sweet country love song, “Rusty Trombone”, which won Best Music Video at the 2011 Los Angeles Comedy Festival.

 In the ten-episode web series Kino-Edwards Picture Show, scenes from classic films (Maltese Falcon, Blade Runner, Goonies, among others) are re-conceived in new genres.
 It won Best Web Content at the Los Angeles Reel Independent Film Festival in 2016.

 Jay has written and co-written several feature and pilot scripts.
 OUT, a pilot script about life in minor league baseball, was a semifinalist (top 10% out of 5,000 entries) in the 2021 ScreenCraft TV Pilot Competition.

 Jay lives in Los Angeles, CA, and is producing a Western Trilogy of short films, but mostly thinking about baseball.